Tremendous scope for Australian investments in India: Goyal | Business

 Tremendous scope for Australian investments in India: Goyal

-There is a tremendous scope for Australian companies to invest in India as the country has liberalized its foreign direct investment (FDI) in sectors like mining and defense production, Commerce and Industry Minister Piyush Goyal said on Friday.
-He also expressed the hope to take forward the negotiations for the proposed free trade agreement between the countries, which is officially dubbed as a comprehensive economic partnership agreement (CEPA).
+There is a tremendous scope for Australian companies to invest in India as the country has liberalised its foreign direct investment (FDI) in sectors like mining and defence production, Commerce and Industry Minister Piyush Goyal said on Friday.
+He also expressed hope to take forward the negotiations for the proposed free-trade agreement between the countries, which is officially dubbed as a comprehensive economic partnership agreement (CEPA).

-''I believe there is tremendous scope for Australian investments also into India as we ease our FDI norms and open up different sectors like mining, and defense production.
-These are the areas which are of natural interest to Australia,'' Goyal said at CII's Partnership Summit.
-Australia has been an attractive destination for several Indian companies particularly firms in the areas such as banking, IT, and petroleum, he said.
+''I believe there is a tremendous scope for Australian investments in India as we ease our FDI norms and open up different sectors like mining and defence production.
+These are the areas that are of natural interest to Australia,'' Goyal said at the CII Partnership Summit.
+Australia has been an attractive destination for several Indian companies, particularly firms in areas such as banking, information technology and petroleum, he said.

 - READ MORE ON: